ryouchinsa/ryouchinsa.github.io/file/README.md

     └── 1.xml or 1.txt
 ```

-Once opened images and annotations folders when the first launch, from the second launch, you can give command line arguments to RectLabel which image files should be opened.
+Once opened images and annotations folders, from the second launch, you can give command line arguments to RectLabel which image files should be opened.

 ```
-open -a RectLabel --args -images 000000000872.jpg,000000180011.jpg open -a RectLabel\ Pro --args -images 000000000872.jpg,000000180011.jpg
+open -a RectLabel --args -images 000000000872.jpg,000000010363.jpg open -a RectLabel\ Pro --args -images 000000000872.jpg,000000010363.jpg
 ```

-Image file names which include "_pixels" are skipped because the suffix is used in the pixels image file.

-Image file names which include "_depth" are skipped because the suffix is used in the depth image file.
+Image file names which include "_pixels" or "_depth" are skipped because the suffix is used in the pixels or depth image file.

-To copy the current image file name, click on the image file name shown at the top-left corner.

 ![open_table](https://github.com/ryouchinsa/ryouchinsa.github.io/assets/1954306/31463bca-5ad5-42bf-831c-d95228c432cd)